 Still dedicated to the original concepts for public use, State Parks have now been developed in all parts of the state.
 They include sites of historic, archeologic, and

 Erected 1964 by Wisconsin Conservation Department.
 (Marker Number 143.)

 Location.
 45° 23.753′ N, 92° 38.632′ W. Marker is near St. Croix Falls, Wisconsin, in Polk County.
 Marker is on Park Road half a mile west of Wisconsin Highway 35, on the left when traveling west.
-Touch for map.
 Marker is located in Interstate Park next to the gift shop.
 This is a fee area and admission is required.
+Touch for map.
 Marker is in this post office area: Dresser WI 54009, United States of America.
+Touch for directions.

 Also see . . .

 1. Friends of Interstate Park website.
 (Submitted on June 13, 2014, by Bill Pfingsten of Bel Air, Maryland.)

 2. Interstate Park.
 (Submitted on June 13, 2014, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on October 12, 2020.
 It was originally submitted on June 12, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
 This page has been viewed 373 times since then and 9 times this year.
 Photos: 1. submitted on June 12, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
 2, 3. submitted on October 12, 2020, by John Neitz of Minneapolis, Minnesota. • Bill Pfingsten was the editor who published this page.